PLC Aquatic provides springboard diving for fun and fitness for all ages and abilities of the college and wider communities.

 Diving at PLC

-Our qualified coaches work with each diver to help them reach their individual goals and the squad structure allows athletes to train at their level, ranging from recreational to National & elite competitors - adults included.
+Our qualified coaches work with each diver to help them reach their individual goals and the squad structure allows athletes to train at their level, ranging from recreational to National & elite competitors.
 We have four squad levels; Stars, Bronze, Silver and Gold, where children can learn to dive from the age of 6 years.
 Each squad has a performance level that must be met prior to joining a squad.

 Club Focus